Document Histories Taxonomy

 TCP (anything we converted to LEMDO TEI P5 from EEBO-TCP’s TEI P4), MoEML (semi-diplomatic

-texts of mayoral shows for the MoMS anthology), and SQL (anything we created from
+transcriptions of mayoral shows for the MoMS anthology), and SQL (anything we created

 Such converted files also undergo lengthy remediation.
 You will also use the